I would love to drop-in. Can I and how much does it cost?

 I can’t do CrossFit because I don’t want to aggravate back or neck pain from previous injuries.

-Numerous clients of ours have come through the doors with previous injuries or tweaks and found relief from the pain by strengthening the muscles around the problem area.
+Numerous members of ours have come through the doors with previous injuries or tweaks and found relief from the pain by strengthening the muscles around the problem area.
 All too often people neglect exercising their low back due to fear of injury.
 Because of this they end up de-conditioned, weak, and more susceptible to injury in the future from minor mishaps which is usually what happens.
 Taking part in CrossFit will provide you a buffer so that you are less susceptible to these kinds of injuries.
 The movements and workouts are all completely scalable allowing anyone to take part.

 Can I get a good workout in under 30 minutes?